Rescue-Heroes/LimbRescueML/README.md

 ```
 generates splited dataset using normalized rawdata, random balanced split method; 30 samples with wave length of 100 points are generated for each case.
 ### Training and Evaluation
 Script `train_net.py` is the training script.
-This script reads given config file for specific algorithm (including data file path, output dir and model hyperparameters, see[svm.yaml](configs/svm.yaml) as an example) to train model.
+This script reads given config file for specific algorithm (including data file path, output dir and model hyperparameters, see [svm.yaml](configs/svm.yaml) as an example) to train model.

 See `python train_net.py --help` for arguments options.

 ### Prediction